| Moving with children We stress careful planning in every

 school to which they are moving, some students fear the move may hurt their

 chance for admission to the college of their choice.
+Children of all ages are apt to use

 "black or white" thinking relative to the move, particularly if they have a